 3. Plan your campaigns

 The next step is to create the copy for your posts.
 This stage is when you start thinking of your tone of voice, your message, the visual content and any other resources that you’ll need for your campaign.
-This way you’re more organised, and have time to think strategically of the best ways to engage your supporters.
+This way you’re more organised and have time to think strategically about the best ways to engage your supporters.

 You can also prepare your social posts as part of a campaign through our Story Builder to have a visual overview of the number of posts you’ll share on each channel.